K4zoku/nowm/README.md

 ## ⚙️ Configuration

-To config NoWM, You can make a *executable file* at `~/.config/nowm/autostart`, NoWM will automatically start it at runtime.
+To config NoWM, you can make a *executable file* at `~/.config/nowm/autostart`, NoWM will automatically start it at runtime.

 > _Check out some [examples](examples)._